Garlic Rosemary Bread

 Kidding, but homemade bread is something that makes my heart sing.
 I’m not going to lie.
 The best part is that is it’s so easy, so simple, and so delicious.

 A few weeks ago I came across this No Knead Bread recipe from Gimme Some Oven and it’s delicious.
-I used it as a guide to dress it up and lower the flour a bit for this garlic rosemary bread recipe.
+I used it as a guide to dress it up and lower the flour a bit for this crusty rosemary and garlic bread recipe.

 I had never baked bread with a dutch oven before and after Ali’s tutorial, I’ll never do it differently ever again.